 So what do you do?
 Bravely, you respond with your fellow officers with your adrenaline at a high level because the police culture dictates that every responding officer has a responsibility to protect the public and their property.

 After all, your fellow officers are there with you and that excellent police training you received along the way, should consume your thought process allowing you to make it through this dangerous call of a home invasion.
 If not, then maybe you don’t make it home and this morning was the last time you kissed your wife and observed your children sleeping in their bedroom.

 I wanted to do this article to stress the importance of understanding the culture of a police officer from the time he or she wakes up in the morning until they arrive at the precinct.
 As you can see, most people have a reasonable assumption that their place of employment will be safe and the work is routine throughout each day.
 However, unlike that of a police officer, he or she has no clue of danger that lies ahead on the next call or criminal investigation.
 In addition, a police officer’s shift is often full of anxiety, excitement and unknown dangers that may have deadly consequences on a daily basis.

 But this is the job that police officers signed up for and there are no excuses.
 The police took an oath to protect and serve the public to the best of their ability.
 That’s why the police culture has to be a family of blue to ensure the safety of their co-workers and the public.

 In conclusion, are police officers perfect?
 Of course not.
 Do police officers make mistakes?
 Sure they do, but the majority work within the guidelines of state laws and their department policies.
 Their ultimate goal is to help all people regardless of race or economic background.

 But remember, they are human too, just like you and me.
 And we all want to return home safe at the end of the day.

-Thank you for reading and please leave any comments or questions in the comment section.
+Thank you for visiting my site and please subscribe below.
+Feel free to leave any comments or questions in the comment section.